An explosion reported outside Kabul airport

+(CNN)An explosion took place outside the Kabul airport on Thursday as the United States and other countries try to evacuate their citizens and Afghans at risk from the Taliban.

-(CNN)An explosion was reported outside the Hamid Karzai International Airport on Thursday, according to two US officials.
+The blast happened at one of the entry gates of the Hamid Karzai International Airport and appears to be a suicide attack, according to three US officials.

-The blast happened at one of the entry gates of the airport and appears to be a suicide attack, according to three US officials.
-Crowds of Afghans have been gathering at the gates trying to gain access to the airport.
+Crowds of Afghans have been gathering at the gates trying to gain access to the airport, which has become the only way out of the country since the Taliban took over Kabul.

+Tens of thousands of people have been evacuated by the US military and NATO allies from the airport in the past two weeks.
+These evacuations are set to start winding down in the next few days, ahead of the August 31 deadline for the final exit from a 20-year war in Afghanistan.

-One official said there are injuries among Afghans, but there is no information yet on any US casualties.
+One US official said there are injuries among Afghans, but there is no information yet on any US casualties.

 Pentagon spokesperson John Kirby confirmed there was an explosion outside of the airport.
 "We can confirm an explosion outside Kabul airport.
 Casualties are unclear at this time.
 We will provide additional details when we can," he said in a tweet.